GMLC-TDC/HELICS/docs/installation/language.md

 ![](./../img/matlab-success.png)

-Alternatively, you can load the helics library manually, depending on which operating system you use.
+Alternatively, you can load the HELICS library manually, depending on which operating system you use.

 ```matlab
 loadlibrary(GetFullPath('path/to/helics/install/libhelicsSharedLib.dylib'));